Kr0ff/mtpr/README.md

 		"name": "impacket",                             # Repository name
 		"url": "https://github.com/fortra/impacket",    # URL of repository
-		"location": "/home/$USER/git/",                 # Location for repository to be cloned to "git": true                                     # Is package from GitHub or GitLab }
+		"location": "/home/$USER/git/",                 # Location for repository to be cloned to "git": true,                                    # Is package from GitHub or GitLab "category": "post-ex"				# Category for the repository }
 }